MOSFET: Analog switches

-MOSFET analog switches use the MOSFET to pass analog signals when on, and as a high impedance when off.
-Signals flow in both directions across a MOSFET switch.
-In this application, the drain and source of a MOSFET exchange places depending on the relative voltages of the source/drain electrodes.
-The source is the more negative side for an N-MOS or the more positive side for a P-MOS.
+Bidirectional analog switches pass analog signals when on or block them (by presenting a high impedance) when off.
+The MOSFETs used are typically symmetrical, such that their drain and source exchange places depending on the relative voltages of their electrodes; at any moment, the source would be the more negative side for an nMOS or the more positive side for a pMOS.
 All of these switches are limited on what signals they can pass or stop by their gate-source, gate-drain and source–drain voltages; exceeding the voltage, current, or power limits will potentially damage the switch.
+See Power MOSFET subsection down below.

 Single-type

-This analog switch uses a four-terminal simple MOSFET of either P or N type.
+This analog switch uses a four-terminal symmetrical MOSFET of either P or N type.

 In the case of an n-type switch, the body is connected to the most negative supply (usually GND) and the gate is used as the switch control.
 Whenever the gate voltage exceeds the source voltage by at least a threshold voltage, the MOSFET conducts.
 The higher the voltage, the more the MOSFET can conduct.
-An N-MOS switch passes all voltages less than V − V. When the switch is conducting, it typically operates in the linear (or ohmic) mode of operation, since the source and drain voltages will typically be nearly equal.
+An nMOS switch passes all voltages less than V_{gate} − Vthresold_nMOS, but passes lower voltages better than higher ones.
+When the switch is conducting, it typically operates in the linear (or ohmic) mode of operation, since the source and drain voltages will typically be nearly equal.

-In the case of a P-MOS, the body is connected to the most positive voltage, and the gate is brought to a lower potential to turn the switch on.
-The P-MOS switch passes all voltages higher than V − V (threshold voltage V is negative in the case of enhancement-mode P-MOS).
+In the case of a pMOS, the body is connected to the most positive voltage, and the gate is brought to a lower potential to turn the switch on.
+The pMOS switch passes all voltages higher than V_{gate} − Vthresold_pMOS (note: enhancement-mode pMOS FETs have a negative threshold voltage), but passes higher voltages better than lower ones.